 No – and efforts to do so aren’t just unnecessary – they’re damaging.

-The American Psychological Association has stated that scientific evidence shows that reparative therapy (therapy which claims to change LGBTQ people) does not work and is psychologically harmful.
+The American Psychological Association has stated that scientific evidence shows that reparative therapy (therapy which claims to change LGBTQIA people) does not work and is psychologically harmful.

 However, experts agree that it is a complicated matter of genetics, biology, psychological and social factors.
 For most people, sexual orientation and gender identity are shaped at any early age.